k21009051/Mustacchio-V2-Write-up/psycho-break/README.md

 Decode This => 55 444 3 6 2 66 7777 7 2 7777 7777 9 666 777 3 444 7777 7777 666 7777 8 777 2 66 4 33
 ```

 Because there is a maximum of 4 numbers supplied, I guessed this was a *tap phone cipher*, and I was right.
-The message is the password to ssh for the *kidman* user.
+The decoded message is the password to ssh for the *kidman* user.

 ## SSH & Privilege Escalation